Medicine (WR2/University Program), MD

 Admissions Process

 After the American Medical College Application Service (AMCAS) is completed the applicant receives an e-mail directing them to the CWRU School of Medicine online secondary (final) application where the applicant can designate to which MD program(s) they wish to apply.
-The invitation to complete the secondary application is based on meeting a minumum MCAT score of 495.
+The invitation to complete the secondary application is based on meeting a minimum MCAT score of 495.
 Applicants can apply to both MD programs and/or the MSTP.
 It is possible for an applicant to be interviewed by and receive an admission offer from all three programs.

 Applicants should complete this secondary application as instructed.
 After the applicant has submitted the secondary application and all supporting materials, the appropriate admissions subcommittee will review the information and decide whether to invite the applicant for an interview.
-After the interview, the Medical Student Admissions Committee of the CWRU SOM will discuss each applicant and decide whether to extend an offer of admission.
+After the interview, the Medical Student Admissions Committee (MSAC) of the CWRU SOM will discuss each applicant and decide whether to extend an offer of admission.

 Admissions Criteria